 The Alliance has produced a publication called the Guide to the Equality Act and Good Practice for early years settings to assist them both in their provision of services for children and families and in their employment practices.

-Children and Families Act and the Special Educational Needs and Disability (SEND) Code of Practice (2014)
+Children and Families Act (2014) and the Special Educational Needs and Disability Code of Practice (2015)

-The SEND Code of Practice (2014) states that to achieve better education outcomes, all children and young people should be entitled to an education that enables them to achieve.
+The SEND-Code-of-Practice-0-to-25 states that to achieve better education outcomes, all children and young people should be entitled to an education that enables them to achieve.
 This means equal participation of children, young people and their parents in decisions being made about services, and an improvement in educational outcomes.

-Part 3 of the Children and Families Act 2014 relates to the provision of children with special educadtions needs and disabilities.
-Since 1 September 2014, all funded early years settings have regarded the new Code, which sets out the provision of the new Act.
+Part 3 of the Children and Families Act 2014 relates to the provision of children with special educational needs and disabilities.
+Since September 2014, all funded early years settings must have regard for the new Code of Practice, which sets out the provision of the new Act.
+The Code was updated January 2015.

 Want to find out more about these changes?

-The Alliance has produced a free mini-guide and published a book to help settings understand the reform and support their practice.
+The Alliance has produced a free mini guide in our members area on the SEND Code of Practice and published a book The SEND Code of Practice for early years settings to help settings understand the law and support their practice.